mikaelvesavuori/minimally/readme.md

+[Minimally](https://github.com/mikaelvesavuori/minimally) is part of a family of web development tools which also includes [Barely](https://github.com/mikaelvesavuori/barely), [Purely](https://github.com/mikaelvesavuori/purely) and [Only](https://github.com/beingstudio/only).

+---

 # Minimally
 A minimal boilerplate based around a bunch of best practices and performance strategies.
 Suitable when you are starting a new web development project but want as little meddling as possible with your own particular stack.

 ## Features
 - **Performant**: Asynchronous loading of CSS and optimized script timing with async/defer
-- **PWA and offline support**: your site will behave like an app and be available offline
+- **PWA and offline support**: Your site will behave like an app and be available offline
 - **Secure**: .htaccess with tight Content Security Policy and hotlink protection (among lots of other things)
 - **SEO'ed**: Web standard HTML and prepared for Twitter + OpenGraph metadata
 - **Accessible**: Basic HTML written to conform with ARIA-WAI standards